Ryuhei-So/UBIQUITY/UBIQUITY_ADNMA_protocol.md

 *   **Data Items:**
     *   **Study characteristics:** We will extract name of the study, author, year of publication, country, study site (single or multi-center), setting, study design (individual or cluster RCT, quasi-experimental study, etc.), analysis set (ITT or not), and funding source.
     *   **Participant characteristics:** We will extract mean age, noumber of women, baseline alcohol consumption, baseline severity of alcohol-related problems (AUDIT-C, AUDIT, etc.)
     *   **Intervention/Comparator details:** We will extract specific contents of materials (if provided), Specific components of interventions, duration/time spent, number of sessions, provider type (physicians, nurser, etc.), theoretical basis (if stated).
-Assignment to the four categories (No Intervention, UBI, BA, BLC).
+Assignment to the three categories (No Intervention, UBI, and BI).
     *   **Outcome data:** We will extract the number of participants randomized to each arm, the number of participants assessed, the number of analized, the mean, standard deviation, and follow-up timepoint for the outcomes.
 When only change from baseline to endpoint is reported for the outcomes, we will use it instead of endpoint mean.
     *   **Missing Data:** We will contact authors of included studies for missing data.
 If unavailable, statistical methods for estimation (e.g., calculating SD from standard error, confidence intervals, or p-values).